policies and procedures

 In addition, all cats receive a complimentary bag of Science Diet cat food and a variety of items generously donated by our supporters, including toys.

 Once you have chosen your cat, your adoption has been approved, and you are ready to sign an adoption contract, we will need the following: two forms of ID bearing your current address, one with a photo.
-If you rent, we will also need proof of a paid pet deposit, a copy of your signed lease agreement outlining pet requirements and the name and phone number of your landlord.
+If you rent, we require a copy of your signed lease agreement outlining pet requirements and the name and phone number of your landlord.
 Good Mews accepts the following forms of payment for the adoption fee: Cash, Check, Visa, Mastercard, or American Express.

 Good Mews follows the advice of many leading animal behaviorists when designing our adoption policies.
 Research shows that kittens do best in environments with other cats or kittens because it helps them be better socialized, better behaved, and less likely to exhibit destructive behavior because they are less likely to be bored.
 As a result, we will only adopt kittens under the age of 8 months to a home with another cat or kitten, or in pairs from our shelter if the home does not already have a cat in residence.